commercetools/sphere-snowflake/README.md

 ## Getting started

 ### Set it up
-- Install at least Java6 on your machine.
-We recommend using [Java8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+- Install at least JDK 6 on your machine.
+We recommend using [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 - [Clone](http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository#Cloning-an-Existing-Repository) sphere-snowflake project from GitHub. or download it as [zip file](https://github.com/commercetools/sphere-snowflake/archive/master.zip).
 - Run `./sbt run` or `sbt.bat run` (Windows) command in root project directory.
 - Open your browser and point it to [http://localhost:9000](http://localhost:9000).